These sunbutter blossom cookies are the perfect allergy friendly holiday cookie recipe! Everyone loves these classic treats.

 This reader said that she couldn’t eat peanut butter, but really missed the peanut butter kiss cookies.
 I love trying to come up with allergy friendly alternatives, so I made these sunbutter blossom cookies.
 Sunbutter is very similar to peanut butter in texture and in the way it works in recipes, so this was a fairly simple substitution.

 Of course, Hershey’s kisses aren’t exactly allergy friendly, so I had to do a little work there – I simply melted dairy free chocolate chips and piped circles onto waxed paper on a cookie sheet.
-After about 30 minutes in the refrigerator, they were ready to go!
+After about 30 minutes in the refrigerator, they were ready to be placed in the center of these sunbutter blossom cookies.

 - 1 cup creamy sunbutter